 Reports are an integral part of what we do and an important way we communicate your child’s learning.
-In the Primary School, your child’s progress is continually assessed by the teaching team, through observation, conferencing, discussion and marking of completed work.
+In the Primary School, your child’s progress is continually assessed by the teaching team, through observation, conferencing, discussion and giving feedback of completed work.
 In addition to this, your child’s progress will be more formally reviewed during Assessment Weeks, which are scheduled termly.

 At the beginning of every school year, or upon joining KIS, the class teacher will undertake baseline testing to establish the strengths and learning needs of your child.
-Following this, your child will be assigned Reading, Writing and Mathematics targets, which will be shared with you during Parent-Teacher meetings and included in your child’s school reports.
+Following this, your child will be assigned Reading, Writing and Mathematics targets, which will be shared with you during Primary Learning Conferences and included in your child’s school reports.
 Your child will work toward these targets, both at school and at home, until success is achieved.
 In collaboration with your child, the class teacher will then assign a fresh target.

 It’s our goal to enable every child to realize their full potential by taking a ‘whole student view’ which takes into account ability to achieve, current attainment, and any barriers to learning they may have.
 At the end of each academic year, Primary students will take part in the following Progress Tests